The RIT Observatory promotes undergraduate teaching and research programs in astrophysical sciences and technology.

-Astronomy at RIT is shared in a collaborative sense between the The School of Physics and Astronomy and the Chester F. Carlson Center for Imaging Science, two academic units in the College of Science.
-The RIT Observatory was established to promote the undergraduate teaching and research programs in astronomy, and was the first result of this collaboration.
-While astronomy is not a major at RIT, a minor in astronomy exists and is comprised of several undergraduate courses offered through the Department of Physics and the Chester F. Carlson Center for Imaging Science.
+Astronomy at RIT is shared in a collaborative sense between the School of Physics and Astronomy and the Chester F. Carlson Center for Imaging Science, two academic units in the College of Science.
+The RIT Observatory was established to promote undergraduate teaching and research programs in astronomy and was the first result of this collaboration.
+While astronomy is not a major at RIT, a minor in astronomy exists and comprises several undergraduate courses offered through the Department of Physics and the Chester F. Carlson Center for Imaging Science.
 The minor in astronomy is administered by the Department of Physics.
 Undergraduate research opportunities in astronomy can be found in both the Department of Physics and the Chester F. Carlson Center for Imaging Science.

 In addition to the RIT Observatory, we have limited access to the WIYN 0.9m Observatory at Kitt Peak, Arizona.
-RIT is one member of a consortium which operates this telescope and has roughly six nights of observing time each year.
+RIT is one consortium member that operates this telescope and has roughly six nights of observing time each year.
 Both undergraduate and graduate students may apply to travel to a really dark site to carry out a research project.

 The RIT Observatory is located in a small white house at 645 John Street, in the southeastern corner of the RIT campus, near the corner of John Street and Bailey Road.

 The Observatory consists of three main buildings: a house, in which students and members of the public may gather, a structure with a roll-off roof (housing a 14-inch telescope) and a 5-meter dome (housing the 12-inch telescope).
 There is also a concrete pad with electric power upon which portable instruments may be placed for large groups to use.